archethic-foundation/archethic-docs/docs/learn/cryptography.md

 ## Adaptative

-In order to be backward compatible and to evolve the network as the cryptographic research progesses and to provide the choice of cryptographic algorithms to people, organizations or countries, ARCHEthic is a versioned cryptography or metadata cryptography.
+In order to be backward compatible and to evolve the network as the cryptographic research progesses and to provide the choice of cryptographic algorithms to people, organizations or countries, Archethic is a versioned cryptography or metadata cryptography.

 While this word sounds complex, it's not hard to get it.